Strategy 3: Provide a Healthy School Environment

 Manage student exposure on high outdoor air pollution

-There are a number of resources available to track localized outdoor air pollution, including the Environmental Protection Agency (EPA) Air Quality Index and the American Lung Association State of the Air app for iPhone and Android devices.
+There are a number of resources available to track localized outdoor air pollution, including the Environmental Protection Agency (EPA) Air Quality Index.
 When ozone or particle pollution reaches orange or red levels, those with asthma or other health-related issues should avoid prolonged or heavy exertion outdoors.
 To raise awareness of outdoor air quality to the school community, learn more about the EPA’s School Flag Program.

 - Air Quality Index Fact Sheet